 - Graph Algorithms

 Our long-term vision is to develop techniques for designing efficient graph algorithms and use them to understand graph data.
 We currently focus on algorithms that work across many models of computation, such as dynamic, distributed, streaming, parallel, and quantum algorithms.
 We aim to achieve two goals simultaneously: (i) solutions to notorious long-standing open problems, and (ii) efficient algorithms that can fully exploit both the features of modern computing devices and the characteristics of contemporary data.

 Learning-augmented algorithms (also known as algorithms with predictions) attempt to go beyond worst-case bounds of classic algorithms by accessing an oracle that offers possibly imperfect predictions.
 The oracle could be, e.g., a trained machine-learning model, which tries to predict a partial solution or a yet unknown portion of the input.
 The challenge is to use the oracle in a robust way, i.e., to retain the best classic worst-case guarantees while achieving optimal performance for accurate predictions.

 Many real world applications are naturally formulated as combinatorial optimization problems, i.e. problems of finding the best solution(s) out of a finite set.
 Various methods have been developed to tackle such problems: integer programming, fixed-parameter tractable and exact algorithms, approximation algorithms and combinatorial algorithms, among others.
 D1 works on applying these methods to various problems from different areas, ranging from bioinformatics to geometry, to scheduling, and several others.

-A detailed report of our work is given in the Biennial Report 2013 (175 MB).
+A detailed report of our work is given in the Fourteenth Biennial Report 2019 (173 MB).